temporalio/sdk-typescript/packages/meta/README.md

   - Service client (for administration)
 - Worker (mostly complete)
   - Basic logging and tracing capabilities
+  - Sticky Workflow execution

 Notably these features are missing:

-- WF History pagination (only short Workflows are supported ATM)
 - Telemetry
 - Workflow versioning
 - Local activities
 - Side effects
+- Search attributes
 - Windows support
-- Search attributes

 > NOTE: The API is considered unstable and may change at any time.
 > While in alpha we are gathering feedback from developers about the usability and ergonomics of the API.